Molecular and Cell Biology PhD Program Overview

 Research in MCB is highly interdisciplinary, spanning four major disciplines: Cell & Developmental Biology, Microbiology, Structural Biology, Biochemistry & Biophysics, and Genetics & Genomics.
 Our research programs encompass a wide range of topics including virology, symbiosis, microbiomes, immunology, molecular evolution, chromosome biology, genome organization, functional genomics, stem cell biology, cancer biology, muscle development, actin dynamics, membrane biology, bacterial pathogenesis, drug discovery and genome inheritance.
-Graduate students also have the opportunity to mentor and train undergraduate students in laboratory research.
-Information regarding the PhD timeline can be found here.
-Examples of courses offered are listed here.
+See what research is happening in MCB labs!

 MCB graduates enter into a variety of careers in academia, industry, and government service.
 Our students have obtained postdoctoral positions at highly ranked academic institutions such as Brown, Cornell, Dartmouth, Emory University, Harvard, Johns Hopkins, Stanford, UNC Chapel Hill, UPenn, UVA, Yale, and the Broad Institute of MIT.